What is Eucharistic Adoration?

 Adoration Room Request

-To find out more, call Mary Brothers (812-858-5069) or fill out this form to schedule an hour of adoration.
+To find out more, call Mary Brothers (812-858-5069) or complete the form below to schedule an hour of adoration.